 Thursday, May 14, 2020 – 2 PM

 Most universities across the country have announced that summer – and in many cases, fall – classes will be held online.
-This event is to exchange with other students with disabilities and service providers on the topic.
+This event aims to exchange with other students with disabilities (SWD) and service providers on the topic.

-Structure of the event: Introduction by Frank (NEADS), presentations by Yanick and Gilda (AQEIPS), followed by Q&A and exchanges with participants (Students with disabilities, teachers and counsellors from across the country).
+Structure of the event: Introduction by Frank (NEADS), presentations by Yanick and Gilda (AQEIPS), followed by Q&A and exchanges with participants (SWD, teachers and counsellors from across the country).

 Goal of discussion: to exchange about the situation, identify best practices and difficulties, and look at the different approaches across provinces.

 Question to participants: how are you experiencing this crisis?
 How are you feeling right now?